EgoHackZero/RAG/README.md

-# RAG Application with Azure OpenAI and Vector Search
+# RAG Application with Azure services and Docling

 This repository contains a Retrieval-Augmented Generation (RAG) application that uses Azure OpenAI for embeddings and chat completions, and Azure Cognitive Search for vector search capabilities.